mchampanhet/cardano-assignment/README.md

 - rate
 - lei

-Once this is done, open the solution in Visual Studio, and run the app.
+Once this is done, open the solution in Visual Studio and run the app or, if you have the executable, run that.
 If the process runs successfully, the input file will have been moved into the configured archive directory and a new enriched version of the file will exist in the configured output directory.
 Both files will be prefixed with a matching datetime stamp as a visual link between the files.